Gateway07/ProgramME/VxWorks/backend/features.md

 - Add a legend to each bar to indicate the values of variables.
 - The view should include 6 bars (per variable) and coordinate grid with scaling within the view.
 - Ensure the view should be refreshed if selected row in Values (history) table is changed.
+- If value is None it means missing value and should be represented as empty bar.

 ### 3. Values (history) view: